Security-Onion-Solutions/securityonion-docs/disabling-accounts.rst

 SOC
 ---

-If you need to disable an account in :ref:`soc`, you can use :ref:`administration` interface.
-Expand the user and click the Lock User button.
+If you need to disable an account in :ref:`soc`, you can go to the :ref:`administration` interface, expand the user account, and click the ``LOCK USER`` button.

 After disabling a user account, the :ref:`soc` :ref:`administration` page will show the disabled user account with a disabled icon in the Status column: